-For a layman the core includes
+For a layman, the Core includes

 - Muscles that stabilize the hips

-- Set of muscles that make up the torso-the front, sides and back of the body
+- Set of muscles that make up the torso-the front, sides, and back of the body

-- Muscles that stabilize the shoulders.
+- Muscles that stabilize the shoulders

-Why is core strength important?
+Why is core strength necessary?

 Benefits of Strengthening the Core